Vectorial engineering of second-harmonic generation in silicon-based waveguides integrated with 2D materials: Introduction

 TMDs in the 2H phase with a single layer or an odd number of layers exhibit second-order susceptibility, arising from the absence of inversion symmetry in their crystalline structure~\cite{autere2018nonlinear, MalardPRB213, HamzaJAP2022, ViannaNano2021}.
 These materials have been shown to exhibit large effective bulk second-order susceptibilities [$\chi^{(2)}$ $\sim$ 10$^{-10}$ - 10$^{-11}$ mV$^{-1}$]~\cite{pelgrin2023hybrid, woodward2016characterization}, offering new avenues for nonlinear optical applications.
 In addition to their compact size, they can be directly transferred~\cite{HeNL2021, Javerzac-GalyNL2018, liu2015enhanced, chen2017enhanced} or grown~\cite{liu2022silicon} on top of integrated silicon devices without the need for lattice matching~\cite{xia2014two}, which represents a convenient alternative to the challenges of heterogeneous integration with LN or III-V semiconductors~\cite{rao2018second, rabiei2013heterogeneous,xiong2011integrated}.
 Moreover, by interfacing waveguide and cavity-based devices with TMDs, previous works have demonstrated that the interaction length of light with the TMD material can be significantly extended, allowing one to overcome the low single-pass conversion efficiency attributed to its atomic thickness~\cite{fryett2016silicon,chen2017enhanced, rarick2024enhanced, fujii2024van}.
-A significant enhancement in second-harmonic (SH) power was observed in two distinct systems: a 200-fold increase in a photonic crystal cavity integrated with a WSe$_2$ monolayer~\cite{fryett2016silicon} and a 5-fold increase in a 220 nm-thick silicon planar waveguide (WG) integrated with MoSe$_2$~\cite{chen2017enhanced}.
-These enhancements were achieved when compared to the free-space excitation of the monolayer TMD at normal incidence on a homogeneous silicon substrate.
-Although previous work have demonstrated second-order nonlinearities in on-chip Si-based devices through integration with TMDs~\cite{chen2017enhanced, liu2022silicon}, the complete nonlinear modal interaction, jointly accounting for the full vectorial nature of the involved fields and the tensorial nature of the second-order susceptibility of the TMD, has not been fully described.
-The adopted scalar models ~\cite{chen2017enhanced} neglect the electric field components along the waveguide axis, which play a fundamental role in cross-polarized and copolarized modal interactions.
-These aspects determine the polarization of the pump and signal modes at which the nonlinear interaction occurs more efficiently, providing crucial guidelines for design engineering towards nonlinear frequency conversion.
+Several device architectures have demonstrated substantial SHG enhancement, including Fabry–Pérot microcavities incorporating MoS$_2$ (10$\times$ enhancement) \cite{day2016microcavity}, silicon waveguides integrated with monolayer MoSe$_2$ (280$\times$ enhancement) \cite{chen2017enhanced}, and silicon photonic-crystal cavities with WSe$_2$ (200$\times$ enhancement) \cite{fryett2016silicon}.
+These enhancements were achieved when compared to the free-space excitation of the monolayer TMD at normal incidence on a corresponding homogeneous substrate.
+Substrate-assisted configurations have also been explored, such as MoS$_2$ and WS$_2$ monolayers on epsilon-near-zero (ENZ) substrates, yielding a 10$\times$ enhancement \cite{ViannaNano2021}.
+Collectively, these studies highlight the versatility of TMDs for nonlinear optical conversion in integrated platforms and motivate the investigation of waveguiding geometries and modeling approaches to further improve efficiency and physical understanding.